 The Kadiyal technique helps achieve a border in a sharply contrasting color to the rest of the body of the garment, a feat in itself in handloom weaving.
-This requires careful dyeing and setting of the warp in different colours and multiple changes in warp and the weft shuttle.
+This requires careful dyeing and setting of the warp in different colours and multiple changes in the weft shuttle.

 Meenakari involves the painstaking addition of supplementary coloured resham threads during the hand-weaving process.
 This adds different colors to the pattern apart from the zari.
 Meenakari can be done both in the kadhua or the cutwork style.

-One of the oldest weaving techniques practiced in Banaras, Jangla is characterized by intricate and scrolling floral patterns and scenes from life in the jungle.
+One of the oldest weaving techniques practiced in Banaras.
 All over jaals, flowers and creepers cover the body of the fabric to create a rich and dense design.
 Only when an allover jaal has been woven in a full kadhua weave is the pattern referred to as a Jangla.

 A technique that traces its roots to the region of Dhaka in Bangladesh, Jamdani is known for its extremely fine quality and ethereal appeal.
 In Jamdani weaving, the patterns are made using heavier threads on a lighter, translucent backdrop of fabric.
 This technique is done on traditional pit looms.

-Over centuries of its existence, Benaresi weaving has incorporated many classic patterns and design traditions from India's vast and varied regions.
+Over centuries of its existence, Banarasi weaving has incorporated many classic patterns and design traditions from India's vast and varied regions.